dlamspl/rdap/README.md

 ---

-RDAP is small collection of ansible playbooks aimed at seting up a POC/DEMO environment of splunk and phantom on EC2.
+RDAP is small collection of ansible playbooks aimed at seting up a POC/DEMO environment of splunk and phantom on EC2 (plus other stuff ;).
 This small project started with the following objectives:
 1. Be as standalone as possible.
 Meaning no specific host OS or minimal installed packages
-2. Easy to run and documented (to a certain extent)
+2. Easy to run and documented (to a certain extent) so that everyine can use it without being an ansible expert
-3. Provide out of the box Splunk standlone and Phantom environment for demo or POC
+3. Provide out of the box Splunk standlone and Phantom environment for demo or POC.
+And I mean out of the box
-4. To learn ansible and Splunk
+4. To learn ansible and Splunk !

+So what does this do ?
+---
+In high level it does the following:
+1. Create as many EC2 instances as required, both standard AMIs and Phantom
+2. Carry out base OS setup (Time, OS packges etc..)
+3. Install Splunk software (currently in standalone mode)
+4. Install various Splunk apps
+5. Configure the Phantom instance on Splunk
+6. Install monitoring agent for IT App for Infrastructure on the Splunk machine

 Tested on:
 * Python 2.7.10
 * MacOSX
 * Splunk 7.2
 * Phantom 4.1

+Disclaimer: This is not official Splunk repository or code.
+Use at your own risk.

 What you need
 ---